What is Cyber Security

 More organisations are storing and sharing data on the Cloud, such as:

 - Office365 for productivity

-This creates further issues with regard to cybersecurity and also for new regulations like the GDPR.
+This creates further issues about cybersecurity and also for new regulations like the GDPR.
 Poorly configured cloud solutions can result in cyber attacks, and it introduces a substantial risk.
 Cybersecurity is no longer under the control of your organisation.
 Businesses are relying on others to implement cyber security strategies.
-Organisations should carefully consider individual cloud solutions before taking the leap, perform due diligence to ensure these vendors also take cyber security seriously.
+Organisations should carefully consider individual cloud solutions before leaping, perform due diligence to ensure these vendors also take cyber security seriously.

 The most vulnerable area for cybersecurity is web applications.
 With developers worldwide creating web applications, each development team has a different skill set and coding standards.
 Often developers have not developed the systems with secure coding practices, leaving these systems vulnerable and prone to attack.

 Web applications should be tested for security weaknesses by performing Penetration (PEN) testing.
 Software such as OWASP or Fortify will identify issues within web applications that can be addressed by the developers.
 PEN testing is not a one-off procedure; the process should be repeated at regular intervals as new hacking techniques become known, ensure software is always secure.

 This can be related to any system that can be accessed via the Internet, such as automated lighting and heating at home, fitness apps tracking your daily actions or a speed sensor in a motor vehicle for an insurance company.

 IoT systems are installed, and the software or security updates are ignored.
 Such behaviour can risk the privacy of the users of the IoT systems and also others as often the IoT systems are part of a botnet.

 What are the different types of cyber threats?